ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 ## Prerequisites

-A basic understanding of the Python, Rust and C programming language is required.
+A basic understanding of the Python, Rust and C programming languages is required.
-We assume that you have made fuzz testing earlier, e.g in the course "Introduction to Cyber Security Testing" or "Cyber Security II: Cloud and Network Security".
+We assume that you have done fuzz testing earlier, e.g in the course "Introduction to Cyber Security Testing" or "Cyber Security II: Cloud and Network Security".

 A small introduction to each tool used in this exercise is provided before its actual task.
 However, you need to make yourself familiar with their usage:

 - **cargo-fuzz** - https://rust-fuzz.github.io/book/cargo-fuzz.html
-- **AFL** (American Fuzzy Lop) - http://lcamtuf.coredump.cx/afl/
+- **AFL++** (American Fuzzy Lop++) - https://aflplus.plus/
 - **AddressSanitizer** (ASan) - https://github.com/google/sanitizers/wiki/AddressSanitizer
 - **Valgrind** - http://valgrind.org/docs/manual/quick-start.html
 - **Radamsa** - https://gitlab.com/akihe/radamsa